← All Neighbourhood Guides

 Centennial Park nearby to the north

-Etobicoke Creek trail on western edge
+Etobicoke Creek trail on the western edge

 Solid 1960s-70s brick construction throughout